Larytgs/Larytgs/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little about me...

 <p>Hello, my name is Laryssa (or Lary😜), I'm 25 years old and I'm from Curitiba.
 I have a degree in Systems Analysis and Development, I have been studying programming since 2020, with an emphasis on web development.</p>
-<p>I'm taking complementary courses on Python, PHP, HTML5, CSS3, currently on JavaScript and MySQL, for professional growth and development of my skills.</p>
+<p>I'm taking complementary courses on Python, PHP, HTML5, CSS3, currently on JavaScript, for professional growth and development of my skills.</p>

 <br>